Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation

 \subsubsection{Baselines \& Ablations}

-We study four baselines and three ablated variants to verifies the effectiveness of SHTAA. \begin{itemize}[leftmargin=*] \item \textbf{CrossDQN} \cite{liao2021cross} is an advanced method for ads allocation.
+We study four baselines and three ablated variants to verifies the effectiveness of SHTAA. \begin{itemize}[leftmargin=*] \item \textbf{DEAR} \cite{zhao2019deep} is an advanced DQN architecture to jointly determine three related tasks for ads allocation.
+Here we train it on $\mathcal{D}_T$. \item \textbf{CrossDQN} \cite{liao2021cross} is an advanced method for ads allocation.
 Here we take it as the structure of $\text{agent}_T$ and train $\text{agent}_T$ on $\mathcal{D}_T$. \item \textbf{Cross DQN (w/ $\mathcal{D}_S$)} transfers all samples in source dataset into the training of $\text{agent}_T$ based on the previous baseline. \item \textbf{IWFQI} \cite{tirinzoni2018importance} is a algorithm for transferring samples in batch RL that uses importance weighting to automatically account for the difference in the source and target distributions. \item \textbf{NSR-CrossDQN}. \citet{liu2019value} propose the NSR-based value function transfer method.Here we implement this transfer method on $\mathcal{D}_S$ and $\mathcal{D}_T$ based on CrossDQN. \item \textbf{SHTAA (w/o UA-Sim)} does not use uncertainty-aware MDP similarity and uses the MDP similarity concept defined in the NSR-based value function transfer method \cite{liu2019value} instead. \item \textbf{SHTAA (w/o AC)} does not use action constraint in SHTAA. \item \textbf{SHTAA (w/o $\text{Loss}_\text{TL}$)} does not use $\text{Loss}_\text{TL}$ in SHTAA. \end{itemize}